amosjyng/yin/yin.md

 inherits.implement_with_doc("Describes the owner as inheriting all attributes of the value.");
 has_property.implement_with_doc(
     "Describes instances of an archetype as having certain other properties.\n\nFor example, a string may have a length of 5.
 But on a more meta level, that means that the string has a length property or length \"attribute\".
 That's where this attribute comes in.", );
+has_property.impl_mod("Meta-attributes around what attributes instances of an archetype have.");
+has_flag.implement_with_doc(
+    "Describes instances of an archetype as generally having values set for this flag.
+Does not describe whether the value for the flag is true or false."
+);
+has_attribute.implement_with_doc(
+    "Describes instances of an archetype as generally having values set for this attribute."
+);
 owner_archetype.implement_with_doc(
     "The type of owner this attribute has.
 Only the most restrictive inherited value will be used."